relizaio/rearm-cli/README.md

 This use case is when ReARM is queried either by CI or CD environment or by integration instance to check latest release version available per specific Component or Product.

-The command returns the latest release as a CycloneDX 1.6 BOM string.
+By default, the command returns the latest release as a JSON object.
+Use the `--cdx` flag to return the release as a CycloneDX 1.6 BOM string instead.

 Sample command: